Mixing on Stochastic Staircase Transformations: Preliminaries

-A transformation $T$ is said to be \textbf{ergodic} if for any $A\in\Sigma$, if $T(A)=A$ then $\mu(A)\mu(A^{C})=0$, i.e., any $T$-invariant set has zero measure or full measure.
+A probability space $(X,\Sigma,\mu)$ together with a measure-preserving, invertible transformation $T: X \mapsto X$ form a \textbf{dynamical system} $(X,\Sigma,\mu,T)$.
+The term \textbf{transformation} will refer exclusively to such $T$.
+A transformation $T$ is \textbf{ergodic} if for any $A\in\Sigma$, if $T(A)=A$ then $\mu(A)\mu(A^{C})=0$.
 The \textbf{ mean (von Neumann) ergodic theorem} states that a transformation $T$ is ergodic if and only if for any $B\in\Sigma$,